Odd Molly

+Odd Molly is a premium fashion clothing brand owned by Molly's Collective Aps since 2024.
+They are headquartered in Kvistgaard, north of Copenhagen, where danish design meets innovation.

-Odd Molly International AB is a Swedish clothing company founded 25 March 2002.
+Previously known as Odd Molly International AB, Swedish owned and founded 25 March 2002.

-Their main production is in clothing and accessories, but new product categories are planned such as sunglasses and optical lenses.
+Their main production is in clothing and accessories.

 Odd Molly International AB is listed on the Stockholm Stock Exchange since June 2007 (list: First North).

 The company's founders are Karin Jimfelt-Ghatan, Per Holknekt, and Christer Andersson.
 The board is situated in Stockholm.

 Number of shareholders was 3 367 at 31 December 2008 and 95 percent was registered in Sweden.
 Odd Molly International AB's turnover was 267,7 MSEK 2008.
 Their products can be found in more than 1600 shops in more than 38 countries.